The-words-Content-and-Marketing-on-a-desktop

 15. You’re not publishing content regularly enough

-Research conducted by Hubspot revealed that customers with with blogs gathered 68% more leads than customers without.
+Research conducted by Hubspot revealed that its customers with with blogs gathered 68% more leads than customers without.

 Having a blog is important, but consistently adding new content and auditing old content is equally important.
 New content will keep your site fresh and current.
 And the more regularly you post content, the more regularly Google will come back to crawl your site and index that content.